Happy Holidays! If you haven’t yet done so, please consider joining or renewing your membership today.

 Jenye Stanley, a Stevenson University student, took one of Baltimore Heritage’s first boat tours.
-Here’s her impressions.
+Baltimore Heritage will be offering more boat tours in 2025.
+Please join our mailing list to receive updates.
+Here are Jenye’s impressions:

 If you’re looking for a unique way to explore Charm City, the Baltimore by Boat Inner Harbor Tour is truly a sight to see.
 Recently, I had the pleasure of embarking upon Baltimore Heritage’s new boat tours.
 This 75-minute tour details the rich 300-year history of Baltimore and its harbor as it is brought to life by the knowledgeable volunteer guide of Baltimore Heritage.
 The experience was not just about the beautiful views but an engaging narration of the city’s past, present, and future.